YuLab-SMU/DOSE/docs/cross-species-disease-interpretation-roadmap.md

 from the evaluated disease-model edge must be excluded or documented as a potential circularity.

+Queries below the frozen phenotype-mapping coverage threshold are excluded from the primary paired comparison and reported as unavailable, with a separate coverage analysis.
+They must not be assigned a phenotype score of zero.

 Claim rule:

 Claim improvement only if the held-out comparison and confidence intervals